PedroZappa/strudel.zedro/README.md

 1. Start the development server:
     ```sh
-    bun run dev
+    bun run serve
     ```
-2. This will start the server, launch a browser window with the UI, and begin listening for a Neovim connection.
+2. This will build and start the server, launch a browser window with the Strudel REPL, and begin listening for a Neovim connection.

 ### Neovim Configuration